ExplorViz-Archive/EaaS-server/README.md

 During development, you might want to do incremental builds instead of clean builds every time; in this case specify the `package` goal: `./mvnw package` (this overrides the default goal of `clean verify`).

-`Spring Boot DevTools` is included to support LiveReload integration with your IDE.
+You can also run the server directly without packaging by running `./mvnw spring-boot:run`. *Spring Boot DevTools* is included to support LiveReload so changes will apply automatically while the server is running.
 Please check the documentation of your IDE on how to make use of this.

-Also check out the *Internal options* section at the bottom of `src/main/resources/application.properties` for a number of options that can help you when developing.
+Also check out the *Internal options* section at the bottom of `src/main/resources/application.properties` for a number of options that can help you when developing. `eaas.docker.useDummyImplementation=true` will allow you to run the server without needing access to a docker daemon.

 ### Troubleshooting